garystafford/searching-solr-vs-mongodb/README.md

 # Searching with Apache Solr

-Materials for workshop on comparing searching with Apache Solr versus querying in MongoDB: 'Your Database is not a Search Engine'.
+Materials for workshop on comparing searching with Apache Solr versus querying in MongoDB: 'Apache Solr: Because your Database is not a Search Engine'.

 Movie data used in demo publicly available from MongoDB: [Setup and Import the Data](https://docs.mongodb.com/charts/master/tutorial/movie-details/prereqs-and-import-data/#download-the-data)